netbootxyz/netboot.xyz-docs/docs/selfhosting.md

 ansible-playbook -i inventory site.yml
 ```

 The output will be dropped into `/var/www/html` by default.
-You can override this to deploy to the web server server directory of your choice.
+You can override this to deploy to the web server directory of your choice.

 #### Deploying with Docker